 Scofield started a long-term relationship with the Verve label in 1996 with his acoustic album Quiet.
 He cut the funky A Go Go with Medeski, Martin & Wood in 1997, while 2000's Bump featured members of Sex Mob, Soul Coughing, and Deep Banana Blackout.
 Released in 2001, Works for Me featured a more traditional jazz sound, but for 2002's Uberjam and 2003's Up All Night, he was back to playing fusion.
 Drummer Bill Stewart and bassist Steve Swallow rounded out the John Scofield Trio for 2004's cerebral and complex live album EnRoute.
 In 2005, Scofield paid tribute to legendary soulman Ray Charles with That's What I Say.
 He featured a number of guest vocalist/musicians, including Dr. John, Warren Haynes, and Mavis Staples.

 In 2007, Scofield released his debut for Emarcy, This Meets That.
 Once again, the set was theme-related and featured the guitarist in the company of a large horn section -- winds as well as brass and reeds -- playing original compositions as well as those from the rock and pop vernacular.
 Two of the more radical offerings on the album were the completely rearranged jazz-rock versions of Charlie Rich's "Behind Closed Doors" and the Rolling Stones' "(I Can't Get No) Satisfaction."
 Scofield took another left turn on 2009's Piety Street.
 He hired Jon Cleary on keys, ex-Meters bassist George Porter, and drummer Ricky Fataar to play on a set of spirituals and gospel tunes, all done in a grooved-out soul-jazz manner.
 In 2010, he was the featured soloist on the Metropole Orkest's Emarcy date 54.
 Scofield returned to a theme-based format for his next date for the label, A Moment's Peace, a collection of ballads that ran the gamut from Gershwin to the Beatles, and included some original compositions.
 The set, which was released in September of 2011, featured the guitarist in the company of drummer Brian Blade, organist Larry Goldings, and bassist Scott Colley.
 Also in 2011, MSMW Live: In Case the World Changes Its Mind was released by Indirecto Records.
-The double-length set is culled from the Medeski, Scofield, Martin & Wood 2006 world tour; its contents reflect material off Scofield's A Go Go and the MSMW studio offering Out Louder.
-Over a decade after Uberjam, the guitarist rounded up some of his collaborators from that disc -- Avi Bortnick (guitar and samples), Adam Deitch (drums) and guest John Medeski -- along with Andy Hess (bass), and Louis Cato (drums), to issue Uberjam Deux in July of 2013.
-In 2015, Scofield released Past Present, which found him reuniting with his '90s quartet -- bandmates saxophonist Joe Lovano and drummer Bill Stewart, and bassist Larry Grenadier. ~ Scott Yanow & Thom Jurek
+The double-length set was culled from the Medeski, Scofield, Martin & Wood 2006 world tour; its contents reflect material off Scofield's A Go Go and the MSMW studio offering Out Louder.
+Over a decade after Uberjam, the guitarist rounded up some of his collaborators from that disc -- Avi Bortnick (guitar and samples), Adam Deitch (drums), and guest John Medeski -- along with Andy Hess (bass) and Louis Cato (drums), to issue Uberjam Deux in July of 2013.
+In 2015, Scofield released Past Present, which found him reuniting with his '90s quartet -- bandmates saxophonist Joe Lovano and drummer Bill Stewart, and bassist Larry Grenadier.
+A year later, he followed it with Country for Old Men, an homage to the genre that included a pair of traditional songs, and a host of tracks associated with and/or by Hank Williams, Dolly Parton, George Jones, Merle Haggard, and Shania Twain.
+The album landed at number four on the jazz charts. ~ Scott Yanow & Thom Jurek